not-raspberry/pytest_reorder/README.rst

 Reorder tests depending on their paths.

 Normally tests are sorted alphabetically.
-That makes integration tests run before unit.
+That makes integration tests run before unit tests.

 With **pytest_reorder** you can install a hook that will change the order of tests in the suite.
 By default **pytest_reorder** will seek for *unit*, *integration* and *ui* tests and put them in